 What is NYC Media Lab?

-In 2016 NYC Media Lab celebrates its sixth birthday.
+In 2017 NYC Media Lab celebrates its seventh birthday.
 A public-private partnership seeded by the New York City Economic Development Corporation, NYC Media Lab is a consortium of participating universities including Columbia, NYU, The New School, CUNY, IESE, and the School of Visual Arts and Pratt Institute.
 Initially funded by a contribution from Time Warner Cable, NYC Media Lab is now supported by corporate membership.

 The primary goal of NYC Media Lab remains the same as at its inception: to build a program of engagements between institutions of higher education and the digital media and communications industry to encourage innovation, talent development and ultimately job growth and wealth creation in New York City.
 The Combine supports NYC’s future as the media capital of the world by developing a first of a kind media and communications technology commercialization program.

 NYC Media Lab Combine seeks to coordinate the community of faculty, entrepreneurs and media executives and technologists that participate in the Lab to build a ‘spinoff engine’ focused on commercializing media technologies from universities.
 The program is supported by funding from the Mayor’s Office of Media and Entertainment, the New York City Economic Development Corporation, and through the support of NYC Media Lab’s corporate membership.